jkunimune/nibasa/description.md

 ### capitalization

-By convention, capital letters are used to mark proper names.
+Capital letters are used to mark proper names, including when used as adjectives.
-PIL roots always start with lowercase letters, even at the beginning of a sentence.
+Other nouns – including months, days of the week, and honorifics – are typically lowercase.
+The words `dunia`, `muezi`, and `nit` may be capitalized if they are used as proper nouns (i.e. The Moon rather than any old moon).
+The first letter of a sentence is also typically capitalized.

 ## vocabulary

 Nibasa words are adopted from languages all around the world – primarily English, the Romance languages, Arabic, The Indo-Aryan languages, and the Chinese languages.
 Deciding which source languages to use for a given word is a challenging task, and one that is central to the identity of PUDUL.
-The current vocabulary is built to optimize for four principles:
+The vocabulary is built to optimize for four principles:
 1. Internationality – each word should have a cognate in many natural languages all over the world (such as "cai", which mirrors Portuguese "chá", Arabic "شاي", Hindi "चाय", and Mandarin "茶, chá").
 2. Recognizability – each word should only require minimal changes to fit PUDUL's phonology (such as "zebra", which maintains its English spelling exactly).
 3. Precision of meaning – each word should have the same range of meanings as its natural cognates (such as "banda", which has a variety of meanings related to closing, blocking, and binding, just like Hindi "बंद").